danieldhoang93/plop/README.md

 # plop (plop)

-An app that automatically detects the nearest bathrooms to you.
+Nobody wants to use dirty bathrooms.
+This is an app that automatically detects the nearest bathrooms to you and their ratings.
 You can change your current location and distance of the search.

 More features to come.

 ## Install the dependencies
 ```bash